roqua/documentation/api/v1/surveys.md

 Surveys are questionnaire completions, although they need not be filled out yet.
 Upon creating an invitation, surveys for all selected questionnaires are created.
 At this point, the surveys have status `new`.
 When the patient fills out the questionnaire for the answer, its status will change to `completed`.

-Requests for surveys are namespaced under the `/api/v1/dossiers/DOSSIER_ID` path.
+Requests for surveys are namespaced under a specific [dossier](https://github.com/roqua/developer/blob/master/api/v1/dossiers.md), which is the `/api/v1/dossiers/DOSSIER_ID` path.
 In this path `DOSSIER_ID` is the external identifier used by the EPD to represent this patient.

 ## Survey Attributes